FabriceSalvaire/PyDVI/_sources/dvi-format.txt

 machine-like language.
 The first byte of each command is the operation code, and this code is followed by zero or more bytes that provide parameters to the command.
 The parameters themselves may consist of several consecutive bytes; for example, the ``set_rule`` command has two parameters, each of which is four bytes long.
-Parameters are usually regarded as nonnegative integers; but four-byte-long parameters, and shorter parameters that denote distances, can be either positive or negative.
+Parameters are usually regarded as non negative integers; but four-byte-long parameters, and shorter parameters that denote distances, can be either positive or negative.
 Such parameters are given in two's complement notation.
 For example, a two-byte-long distance parameter has a value between -2**15 and 2**15 -1.